 Tone: Starts in the middle by default.
 Each planetary reverb has its own unique band-interactive filtration which will occur upon moving the “Tone” control up or down.
 If you have the EQ pane open you will see the visualizer of the audio input spectrum and the EQ curves.
 After adjusting with the “Tone” dial, you can grab any of the 3 individual EQ nodes and adjust them by hand to fine-tune (they are not locked to the macro).
 However, once you move the tone knob again, that planet’s custom filter curve will take over again.

 Distance: This begins at the default (normal) setting.
 Turning it down will make the object sound closer; turning it up will make it sound further away.
 Use this to alter the spatial depth of elements in a mix.

 ______ (Special Effect): This Macro is named differently for each planet, and has a different sonic effect on each.

 Predelay: The time before the reverb first begins.
 Can be useful for preserving your original transients or adding a stuttered rhythmic feel.

 Chorus: Adds a subtle creamy stereo movement.
 The planet Venus has a more extreme “Thick Chorus”.

-Stereo Width: Lower settings place the reverb at the middle of the stereo field; greater setting lead to more spread up til the maximum possible.
+Stereo Width: Lower settings place the reverb at the middle of the stereo field; greater settings lead to more spread, up until the maximum possible.

 -“Planetary Convolution” self-installing Ableton Live Pack.
 Simply drag the .alp file into Live to install it, and the presets will show up in the “Room” and “Hall” folders under “Places”.
 BAM.
 That easy.